Sessue Hayakawa: Death

 Hayakawa retired from film in 1966.
-He died in Tokyo on November 23, 1973, from a cerebral thrombosis, complicated by pneumonia.
+He died in Tokyo on November 23, 1973 from a cerebral thrombosis, complicated by pneumonia.
 He was buried in the Chokeiji Temple Cemetery in Toyama, Japan.

+Legacy

 Many of Hayakawa's films are lost.
 Most of his later works, including The Bridge on the River Kwai, The Geisha Boy, Swiss Family Robinson, Tokyo Joe, and Three Came Home are available on DVD.
 In 1960, Hayakawa was awarded a star on the Hollywood Walk of Fame at 1645 Vine Street, in Hollywood, Los Angeles, California for his contributions to the motion picture industry.

 A musical based on Hayakawa's life, Sessue, was performed in Tokyo in 1989.
 In September 2007, the Museum of Modern Art hosted a retrospective on Hayakawa's work entitled: Sessue Hayakawa: East and West, When the Twain Met.
 Japanese film director Nagisa Oshima planned to create a biopic entitled Hollywood Zen based on Hayakawa's life.
 The script was allegedly completed and set to film in Los Angeles, but due to constant delays and the death of Oshima in 2013, the project has yet to be filmed.

 In 2020, Hayakawa's life story was told as part of PBS's documentary Asian Americans.

 His legacy is lasting, especially in the Asian-American community.
 Media professor Karla Rae Fuller wrote in 2010: "What is even more remarkable about Hayakawa's precedent-setting career in Hollywood as an Asian American is the fact that he is virtually ignored in film history as well as star studies. [...]
 Furthermore, the fact that he reached such a rare level of success whereby he could form and run his own production company makes his omission from the narrative of Hollywood history even more egregious."